Settings

 Central place to configure a project: identity, usage limits, API key management, third-party integrations, and environment-to-branch mapping.

-Update project metadata, track monthly execution quota, issue and rotate API keys, connect Jira/Linear/Slack, and map branches to environments.
+Update project metadata, track monthly execution quota, issue and rotate API keys, connect Integrations, and map branches to environments.

 General